McMahon, Timothy J.

 Clinical Assistant Professor and Director, Physical Therapy Clinic

 Dr. McMahon is a Clinical Assistant Professor in Physical Therapy and Clinic Director of Mercer Physical Therapy.
 He earned his Doctor of Physical Therapy Degree from the University of Montana in 2013 and his Master of Physical Therapy degree from Emory University in 1990.
-He is certified as an Orthopedic Clinical Specialist and is a Fellow in the American Academy of Orthopaedic Manual Physical Therapists.
+He is certified as an Orthopaedic Clinical Specialist and is a Fellow in the American Academy of Orthopaedic Manual Physical Therapists.